Azure/azure-notificationhubs-java-backend/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Information Checklist**
-Kindly make sure that you have added all the following information above and checkoff the required fields otherwise we will treat the issuer as an incomplete report
+Kindly make sure that you have added all the following information above and checkoff the required fields otherwise we will treat the issue as an incomplete report.
+Please do not provide any private information in this bug report.
 - [ ] Bug Description Added
 - [ ] Repro Steps Added
 - [ ] Setup information Added